jugR0jones/jugR0Jones.github.io/src/content/projects/en/item-a765.md

 ---
-title: "SF-AB A765"
+title: "Ray Tracing In One Weekend"
-description: "Assorted Screw Set"
+description: "Ray Tracing In One Weekend"
 main:
   id: 2
   content: |